Resources/Audiences/Civil Contractors & GCs/Pricing & Margin Confidence

 Learn More

-Step 6: Do not tighten the wrong things
+Step 6: Don’t tighten the wrong things

 Avoid tightening: